N. Korea’s Kim vows to bolster nuke capability during parade

 North Korea has conducted 13 rounds of weapons tests this year.
 There are also signs North Korea is rebuilding tunnels at a nuclear testing ground that was last active in 2017, possibly in preparation for exploding a nuclear device.

-In 2017, North Korea claimed to have acquired an ability to launch nuclear strikes on the U.S. mainland after a torrid run of nuclear and missile tests.
-The North had halted such high-profile tests before it entered the now-dormant diplomacy with the United States.
+In 2017, North Korea claimed to have acquired the ability to launch nuclear strikes on the U.S. mainland after a torrid run of nuclear and missile tests.
+It halted such high-profile tests before entering its now-dormant diplomacy with the United States.

 (Copyright (c) 2022 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)